Neha-Kolhe/Covid-19-Data-analysis/README.md

 1. The Date vs Confirmed cases graph :

-   Cases are being increased from Feb 2020 to July 2020
+   Cases have being increased from Feb 2020 to July 2020

 2. Day wise CONFIRMED, RECOVERED and DEATHS graph :